 Because it is difficult to diagnose typhoid, estimates for the numbers of typhoid cases and deaths vary.
 However, up to 20 million cases of typhoid fever and 161,000 deaths yearly are estimated to occur worldwide.
-Like cholera, it occurs in low-income settings with poor sanitation and hygiene, and a lack of clean water.
+Like cholera, it occurs in low-income settings with poor sanitation & hygiene and a lack of clean water.
 Infants and young children in particular are at risk.

 There are several typhoid vaccines on the market: the live oral Ty21a vaccine, mainly used as a traveler’s vaccine; the injectable Vi polysaccharide vaccine (Vi vaccine); and the Vi polysaccharide tetanus toxoid conjugate vaccines (2 licensed in India; multiple in development) with Bharat Biotech’s Typbar-TCV® prequalified by the WHO in late 2017.